What Is Japa Meditation

-To understand the power of Japa Meditation we must first understand the power of mantras.
-Traditional Japa and Mantric recitation is based on an esoteric understanding of the Sanskrit alphabet.
+To understand the power of Japa meditation, we must first understand the power of mantras.
+Traditionally Japa and Mantric recitation are based on an esoteric understanding of the Sanskrit alphabet.
 The sacred Sanskrit language is fundamental to psychocosmic energies.

 The most important thing is to make sure that you are in a space where you will not be distracted or disturbed for the length of your meditation.

 To use japa meditation as a way to boost your mental state, you must first prepare this mental space.
 If you do not have a specific meditation room or place within your home, it can be useful to have a small ritual for setting up your space.

 This is particularly important if you are meditating in a room that is full of other energies, such as a busy family home or your office space.